Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Methods

 where $\lambda_1,\lambda_2$ are positive scalar equilibrium factors.

 The above decomposition works well assuming that the background is completely stationary.
-However, according to the \hyperref[Contibutions]{previous analysis}, there exists non-negligible low-frequency dynamic background in XCA video, which makes the accuracy of \hyperref[eq12]{Eq.12} decline sharply.
-In fact, the nonzero entries in $\mathcal{R}$ are consisted of two components, the vessel foreground $\mathcal{H}\in\mathbb{R}^{M\times N\times T}$ and dynamic background $\mathcal{E}\in\mathbb{R}^{M\times N\times T}$.
-Therefore, we can update \hyperref[eq12]{Eq.12} into a more accurate form: \begin{small}
+However, according to the \hyperref[Contibutions]{previous analysis}, there exists non-negligible low-frequency dynamic disturbance in XCA video, which makes the accuracy of \hyperref[eq12]{Eq.12} decline sharply.
+Therefore, the TV regularization constraint on the vessel foreground layer $\mathcal{V}$ is required to achieve precise separation. \hyperref[eq12]{Eq.12} can be updated into a more accurate form: